 James Cromwell Joins Sky, HBO Series 'The Young Pope'

-The eight-episode show from Academy Award winner Paolo Sorrentino started shooting in Rome this week.
+The eight-episode show from Academy Award winner Paolo Sorrentino started shooting this week in Rome.

 Academy Award winner Paolo Sorrentino’s The Young Pope has completed its casting with international names filling out roles in the Vatican-set TV show.

-The eight-episode series, which started shooting in Rome this week, is a joint production of Sky, HBO and Canal +.
+The eight-episode series, which started shooting this week in Rome, is a joint production of Sky, HBO and Canal Plus.
 The Young Pope imagines a highly conservative, controversial American taking the role of the leader of the Catholic Church.

 James Cromwell is set to play Cardinal Michael Spencer, mentor to the Pope, the show producers said Tuesday.
 Swimming Pool actress Ludivine Sagnier will play Esther, the wife of a Swiss Guard.